SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 it is possible for multiple constants and variables to refer to the same single instance of a class behind the scenes.
-(The same is not true for structures and enumerations, because they are value types and are always copied when they are assigned to a constant or variable, or passed to a function.)
+(The same is not true for structures and enumerations, because they are always copied when they are assigned to a constant or variable, or passed to a function.)

 .. assertion:: structuresDontSupportTheIdentityOperators